Stochastic Direct Search Method for Blind Resource Allocation: Algorithms

 In a first phase, the algorithm proceeds rapidly by testing directions until a sufficient descent direction is found.
-Afterwards, when the iterates get closer to the minimizer, the search area has to iteratively shrink and finding descent directions becomes harder.
-In the first phase, the trajectory is similar to a descent path that would result from a gradient descent algorithm for example, while the second phase is more reminiscent of the behavior of bandit algorithms based on hierarchical partitions, like HOO \citep{bubeck2011x}.
+Afterwards, when the iterates get closer to the minimizer, the search area iteratively shrinks as finding descent directions becomes harder.
+In the first phase, the trajectory is similar to a descent path that would result from a gradient descent algorithm while the second phase is closer to the behavior of bandit algorithms based on hierarchical partitions, like HOO \citep{bubeck2011x}.
 In order to illustrate the differences with such algorithms, we also plot the trajectories of baseline methods, either related to gradient descent or bandits with hierarchical partitioning.
-The literature related to these methods is reviewed in details in Section \ref{sec:rel_works}.
 Before turning to these other algorithms, it is important to note the difference between FDS-Plan and FDS-Seq.
 Figure \ref{fig:FDS-Seq_2} shows that FDS-Seq is faster than FDS-Plan, as it spends less time on the first iterations, in which it is easy to determine whether the trial points lead to a sufficient decrease.
 The FDS-Seq algorithm can thus perform more iterations than FDS-Plan.
+A common point of these two algorithms that is illustrated on the figure is that they are approximate-descent algorithms with high probability, an interesting quality for practitioners interested in interpretability.